Beasta2768/Final-Year-Project/Logbook.md

 ## Week 2 (23/09/24)
 ## Lecture & Seminar
+- We covered proposal writing during the lecture including:
+	- Things the proposal should include
+		- What you are going to do
+		- Who the project could benefit
+		- The
  - Project should be more complicated than second year CSS
  - Should be mindful of ethical approval - and the implication of the topic/ project idea I choose
 	 - might have to adjust project to fit with ethical approval, and reduce the load of work for